Your Cart is empty

 But the 1973 event at Reading was a significant event in the history of UK rock for several reasons.
 It saw Rory Gallagher at the top of his game, Rod and The Faces playing the outro of their career together.
 It also had Genesis hitting their Selling England By Pound stride, the tremendous country rocker, Commander Cody and, of course, The mighty Quo.

 The event, as the National Jazz And Blues Festival, was organised by Harold Pendleton, the manager of The Marquee Club which would go on to have such significance in the Punk movement.
 This was the third year at the Reading site and organisation was pretty solid now.

 The late August three-dayer was a broad mixture.
-Poor Tim Hardin, bloated and sick, played his 'If I Were A Carpenter' but found not all of the crowd as benign as his legendary performance of the same song at Woodstock.
+Poor Tim Hardin was sick, played his 'If I Were A Carpenter' but found not all of the crowd as benign as his legendary performance of the same song at Woodstock.
 Then again Reading was never going to be Woodstock-ish in any way whatsoever.
 The endlessly inventive John Martyn, whose brilliant, career-defining 'Solid Air' had been released a few months previously, put on a strong show.